somefunAgba/autosgm/README.md

 ## API: Quick Use case (how tos?)

-> Note: This work is an ongoing research and the function interface might slightly change in the future.
+> This work is an ongoing research and the function interface might slightly change in the future.

 **Load AutoSGM**
 ```